Back to Blog

 This is the section overlay vendors do not write — but it is the section a serious merchant needs.

-accessiBe — fastest install, largest catalog
+accessiBe — fastest install, largest catalog, federal baggage

 accessiBe has the most-developed self-serve install flow.
 Drop the script in, configure colors, ship.
 If you want a merchant-facing accessibility settings widget on every page (font scaling, contrast modes, dyslexia font), accessiBe's widget catalog is the largest.
 It does not produce ADA compliance, but the user-facing accommodation features are real and useful for some visitors — accessiBe just over-marketed them.

-UserWay — generous free tier
+UserWay — generous free tier, more conservative claims

 AudioEye — bundled human auditing